cs50nestm/cs50labs/bubblesort/README.md

 A prerequisite to using search algorithms which are more efficient that linear search is to have sorted data.

 One of the most basic sorting algorithms is **bubble sort**.
-Bubble sort works by comparing two adjacent numbers in the list, and swapping them if they are out of order.
+Bubble sort works by comparing two adjacent numbers in the list, and **swapping** them if they are **out of order**.

 ![Bubble_Sort](http://labs.cs50nestm.net/bubblesort.gif)

+We see that, after our first pass through the array, the numbers are not completed sorted, but the largest number, 6, is at the end.
+Since we start swapping from left to right, the largest number will always end up at the end.

 {% next %}

-He suggested that the pseudocode might look like this.
+The pseudocode for **bubble sort** would look like this:

 ```
-for each element in array
+for every element in the array
-    if element equals what you're looking for
-        return true
-return false
+    check if element to the right is smaller
+        if so swap the two elements
+    else move on to the next element in the list
 ```

-Note that we only `return false` after the `for` loop has finished, meaning we checked all the values in the array.

 ## Computational Complexity